 7. 2005 The New Las Vegas Marathon (5:09 finish)

-The New Las Vegas Marathon (‘New’ is part of the official title), unlike first Vegas marathon I did, was actually on the strip.
+The New Las Vegas Marathon (‘New’ was part of the official title), unlike first Vegas marathon I did, was actually on the strip.
 It’s not the flashy night Rock n Roll Marathon it is today, but it was Vegas-ier than it was.

 This was my first run in costume – I was a part of the Running Elvi.
 I had a blast.

 We had a special pre-race area with a catered breakfast and were witnesses to the mid-run wedding ceremony.